Addictions & Their Conditions

-Drug and substance abuse happens when someone is using in an amount – and at a frequency – that may be harmful to themselves or to the people around them.
+Drug abuse is the patterned use of drugs where abusers use drugs in an amount – and at a frequency – that may be harmful to themselves or to the people around them.

-What are the Signs and Symptoms of Substance Abuse?
+What are the Signs and Symptoms of Drug Abuse and Addiction?

-- Risk taking: with lowered inhibition from drug use, abusers are likelier to engage in risky behavior, like driving under the influence, unprotected sex, associating with people and situations that place the person at risk for physical or emotional harm.
+- ‘At-Risk’ Behaviors: driving under the influence, engaging in unprotected sex, associating with people and situations that place the person at risk for physical or emotional harm.

-- Legal problems: as drug use increases, so does the likelihood of arrests for driving under influence, domestic violence, disorderly conduct, and theft.
+- Legal Issues: arrests for driving under influence, domestic violence, disorderly conduct, and theft.

-- Relationship Issues: drug abusers often have tension and fights with family, loved ones, and friends.
+- Relationship Issues: fights with family and loved ones, divorce, and the loss of old friends.

 Common Signs and Symptoms of Drug Addiction:

-- Tolerance: Larger and larger amounts of the drug may be needed to reach the same level of intoxication that the user could reach with smaller amounts when drug use began.
+- Tolerance Increase: Larger and larger amounts of the drug may be needed to reach the same level of intoxication that the user could reach with smaller amounts when drug use began.

-- Loss of Control: people struggling with drug addiction often find themselves using more drugs than they planned, or promised.
+- Loss of Control: people struggling with drug addiction may often find themselves using more drugs than they planned, promised, or intended.

 - Cravings: people with drug addiction will find themselves obsessively thinking about drugs, and may feel a strong sense of urgency or “need” to get drugs.

-- Dangerous/Harmful behavior: drug use continues even though it creates problems with mental and physical health (like blackouts, mood swings, and paranoia).
+- Dangerous and Harmful Behavior: even though continued drug use creates problems with mental and physical health (like blackouts, mood swings, and paranoia), people with drug addiction will continue using regardless of the consequences.

-- Withdrawal: Withdrawal may occur when drugs are denied or unavailable.
-Signs of withdrawal syndrome can include anxiety, shaking, trembling, sweating, nausea, insomnia, depression, fatigue, loss of appetite, and even seizures.
-Anyone showing signs of withdrawal should consider seeking immediate medical assistance.
+- Withdrawal Symptoms: Withdrawal may occur if alcohol is denied or unavailable.
+Signs of withdrawal syndrome can include anxiety, jumpiness, shaking, trembling, sweating, nausea, insomnia, depression, fatigue, loss of appetite, and even seizures.
+If you or someone you love is showing signs of alcohol withdrawal, you should consider seeking medical assistance immediately.
+You can find more information here.

 There are many factors that influence how drug abuse and addiction will impact the health of the user, including: